Active

 • Ofgem will have new powers to change the codes in a limited range of circumstances (where the normal processes would not be appropriate), and to issue directions to central system delivery bodies

-• to facilitate implementation of this new governance framework, the Energy Security Act 2023 sets out transitional powers for Ofgem.
+• to facilitate implementation of this new governance framework, the Energy Act 2023 sets out transitional powers for Ofgem.

 • secondary legislation – regulations under the new Act will be required prior to the appointment of code managers